-Our program starts with a full weekend of fellowship and community building – right before our first Monday of classes – marked by a Convocation a time of celebration through a worship service to which we invite a person distinguished for her/his role in Hispanic ministry.
+Our program starts with a Saturday which is a travel day.
+That first Sunday is set aside for fellowship and community building – right before our first Monday of classes – marked by a Convocation, which is a time of celebration through a worship service.
 Our second weekend, in the exact middle of the two weeks of classes, is used differently by different people: some to read and write, others to rest and play, yet others to visit a nearby church, city, relative, or friend – and a few do several or all of the above!
-The Thursday before our last day, we have a community dinner and a joyous “talent show” to draw the program to a celebratory close.
-On Saturday morning we say our goodbyes and head back home.
+The Friday before our last day, we have a community dinner and a joyous “talent show” to draw the program to a celebratory close.
+On Saturday morning, we say our goodbyes and head back home.

-Our students are mostly Latina/o M.Div. students from one or another of our 50+ sponsoring schools.
-We regularly have also up to a 10% (5 to 8) African, African American, Asian, Asian American, and Euro-American students (most of them engaged or interested in ministry with/among Hispanics).
-We accept students from non-sponsoring institutions, as well as Ph.D. candidates.
-Our Admissions process takes into account not just the grades and date of application of our applicants, but endeavors to insure a diversity of denominations, theologies, ages, gender, ethnicities & sponsoring institutions in our student body.
+Our students are mostly Latinx M.Div./M.A. students from one or another of our 37 sponsoring schools.
+We regularly also admit African, African American, Asian, Asian American, and Euro-American students (most of them engaged or interested in ministry with/among Hispanics).
+We accept students from non-sponsoring institutions, as well as a limited number of Ph.D. and D.Min. students.
+Our Admissions process takes into account not just the letters of recommendation and date of application of our applicants, but endeavors to insure a diversity of denominations, theologies, ages, gender, ethnicities & sponsoring institutions in our student body.

-Through Hispanic Eyes is a an innovative sub-program that runs parallel to the HSP summer session.
-Through Hispanic Eyes attracts 5-10 non-Hispanic faculty from sponsoring institutions interested in the contributions of, and dialogue with, Latinas/os.
-They engage in interaction with our HSP faculty and students, and depart 4-5 days later both enriched by, and having enhanced our program, in ways not possible otherwise.
+Through Hispanic Eyes is an innovative sub-program that runs parallel to the HSP summer session.
+Through Hispanic Eyes admits 10 non-Hispanic faculty from sponsoring institutions interested in the contributions of, and dialogue with, Latinx theology and scholarship.
+The participants engage in interaction with our HSP faculty and students, and depart both enriched by, and having enhanced our program, in ways not possible otherwise.

 Daily worship each day before lunch is a central component of our summer program.
 We encourage a variety of worship services, which are currently organized by our Professor of Worship and Preaching with the help of students who take a worship colloquy as a course option.
-Every day this wonderful group helps to create a wonderful worship experience with the help of as many students as want to also participate whether leading a hymn, singing a special song, playing an instrument, preaching.
-Our goal is provide all our participants with the opportunity to experience worship from a variety of traditions so that together will all be reminded that God’s love is expansive and embracing.
+Every day this wonderful group helps to create a diverse worship experience with the help of as many students as want to also participate whether leading a hymn, singing a special song, playing an instrument, preaching.
+Our goal is to provide a space where all our participants have the opportunity to experience worship from a variety of traditions so that together will all be reminded that God’s love is expansive and embracing.

-Invariably, each summer program is so rich, fulfilling, and significant, that not only does it get very affirming, heartening evaluations from most or all of the students – but a large number reapply to the HSP again and again in subsequent summers.
+Invariably, each summer program is rich, fulfilling, and significant, and not only does it get very affirming, heartening evaluations from most or all of the students – but a large number reapply to the HSP again in subsequent summers.
 We must be doing something right!